will-ockmore/will-ockmore.github.io/about.md

 ---
 layout: page
 title: About me
 ---

-This is a static page.
-It could be an 'about page' if you'd like.
+Hey, I'm a full stack developer based in London.
+This is my personal blog.
+Mostly on coding, but with the occasional foray into other topics.

+I'm [@will_ockmore](https://twitter.com/will_ockmore) on twitter, and you can reach me at [will.ockmore@gmail.com](mailto:will.ockmore@gmail.com).